Henry Flynt: Music

 Henry Flynt is known for musical work that attempts to fuse hillbilly music with the avant-garde, often with him performing on violin or guitar.
 Other influences included the free jazz of Ornette Coleman; rockabilly and country blues music; and the North Indian classical music he learned with singer Pandit Pran Nath.
 With the exception of the 1981 German cassette You Are My Everlovin'/Celestial Power, Flynt's recordings remained unreleased until the 21st century, via labels such as Recorded and Locust.

 Flynt performed duets with La Monte Young in the 1960s, but recordings of these performances were rejected by Mainstream Records employee Earle Brown as being too unconventional for a classical label.
 In an early 1960s conversation with John Cage, Flynt announced his intention to abandon "serious" modern composition and pursue music in the style of rock artists like Bo Diddley and Chuck Berry, to which Cage expressed confusion.
 Flynt briefly performed violin with the Velvet Underground in 1966 as a fill-in for John Cale, and received guitar lessons from Lou Reed, regarding the performance Flynt stated:

-Reed taught me their repertoire in about five minutes, because basically he just wanted me to be in the right key.
-At one point I got in a fight with him onstage because I was playing a very hillybilly-influenced style on the violin and that upset him very much.
-He wanted a very sophisticated sound; he didn’t want rural references in what was supposed to be this very decadent S&M image that they were projecting.
+Reed taught me their whole repertoire in about five minutes, because basically he just wanted me to be in the right key.
+At one point I got in a fight with him onstage because I was playing a very hillbilly-influenced style on the violin and that upset him very much.
+He wanted a very sophisticated sound, he didn’t want rural references in what was supposed to be this very decadent S-and-M image that they were projecting.

 In 1966, Flynt recorded several rehearsal demo tapes with Walter De Maria, Art Murphy, and Paul Breslin as part of the experimental rock band the Insurrections, which were later compiled and released in 2004 on Locust Music as I Don't Wanna.

 In 1974 and 1975, Flynt led the group Nova'Billy and recorded material spanning rock, jazz, country, and funk that was later collected on Henry Flynt & Nova'Billy (Locust, 2007).
 With Catherine Christer Hennix, Flynt formed the jazz-rock group Dharma Warriors in 1978, initially including Arthur Russell on keyboard.
 Dharma Warriors (Locust, 2008) showcases another meeting between Hennix & Flynt recorded in 1980 in Woodstock, New York.
 Purified by the Fire, recorded in December 1981, features Hennix on tamboura and Flynt on electric violin and was released in 2005 on Locust.

 Flynt's first CD release was a reissue of You Are My Everlovin'/Celestial Power on Recorded (curated by John Berndt, and initiating the New American Ethnic Music series on that label), quickly followed by Spindizzy and Hillbilly Tape Music also on Recorded.
 Later Recorded released NAEM 4, Ascent to The Sun.
 Recently, Flynt's Glissando No. 1 was published by Recorded (2010).